ashutosh0215/mlops-assignment1/README.md

 Setup & Usage

-1. Clone repo and create venv
-clone this Repo and create a virtual environment in the folder and install requirements.
+1. Clone this Repo and create a virtual environment in the folder and install requirements.
 ````
 python -m venv venv
 venv\Scripts\activate